nus-cs2103-AY2324S2/ip/docs/README.md

 - `<task number>` is **1-based integer index** of the task in the task list.
 - Date format: `yyyy-mm-dd`
 - `mark` and `unmark` commands can be done multiple times on the same task without causing any error.

+>[!WARNING]
+> No preceding space is allowed in the command.
+For example, ` todo read book` is invalid.
+> No preceding space is allowed before the date in the command.
+For example, `deadline submit report /by  2023-03-10` is invalid.